Shravya-Suresh/Personal-docs-Manager/README.md

 Apart from this, a code editor must be used to edit and view the codes, VS Code is Recommended.

 **SQL (XAMPP) Set up**

 As mentioned earlier, XAMPP is used to store the useres' data, hence a database must be created, the commands for it ar as follows:

-To create a database, the command is:
+To create a database, to store the users data, the SQL query is:

 ```
 CREATE DATABASE storagereminder;
 ```

-To cuse the created database, the command is:
+To use the created database, the SQL query is:

 ```
 USE storagereminder;
 ```

-To create a table in the database to store all the details, the command is"
+To create a table named users in the storaereminder database to store all the details, the SQL query is:

 ```
 CREATE TABLE IF NOT EXISTS users (